References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 Consideration is then turned to the threats (a possible direct cause for the top event), consequences (results of the top event directly ending in loss or damage) and the controls (any measure taken which acts against some undesirable force or intention).

 The controls can be populated on either side of the model showing:

-An everyday example bowtie is available to navigate to demonstrate this explanation.
+An everyday example bowtie is shown below to demonstrate this explanation.
 Further guidance is provided in the next chapter called on “the bowtie elements”.

 Read all @UK_CAA